🧬

 Unique facts and fascinating details

-• The breed was once used by the Yugoslavian military for border patrol duties.
+• The breed was once used by the Yugoslav military for guard duties due to their reliability and fearlessness.

 Frequently Asked Questions